-Cash provided by operating activities was \$119.8 million, \$101.2 million, and \$104.8 million in 2018, 2017, and 2016, respectively.
+Cash provided by operating activities was \$49.6 million, \$119.8 million, and \$101.2 million in 2019, 2018, and 2017, respectively.
+The decrease in cash provided in 2019 compared to 2018 is primarily attributable to decreased earnings in 2019, an increase in accounts receivable in 2019 compared to a significant decrease in accounts receivable in 2018, and decreases in accounts payable and accrued expenses in 2019 compared to increases in those accounts in 2018.

 The increase in cash provided in 2018 compared to 2017 is attributable to significant decreases in accounts payable and accrued expenses in 2017 compared to modest increases in 2018, partially offset by other working capital fluctuations.

-The decrease in cash provided in 2017 compared to 2016 is attributable to decreased profitability, partially offset by a decrease in inventories in 2017 and an increase in inventories in 2016 and other working capital fluctuations.